Author Website 101: The Complete Guide to Building Your Author Website

 As an author, we understand that you don’t have the time to sit down for days together to create a good-looking author website for you.
 Since it is an author website, you mustn’t do a half-hearted job at it.
 A poorly designed website will do more harm than good to your credibility.

 During such situations, you can leave the job of creating your website to the experts and focus on your writing.
-There are a lot of companies out there who specialize in not just website creations but specific website development for authors like pen2publishing.
+There are a lot of companies out there who specialize in not just website creations but specific website development for authors.
 You can hire one of those companies to build a clean, attractive, and user-friendly author website.

 How Much Does an Author Website Cost?